 He was the only man to ever win both the WSOP and Amarillo Slim's Super Bowl of Poker, the second biggest poker tournament on the pro circuit at the time of Ungar's reign.
-He won a record three titles in each tournament.
+He won a record 3 (!) titles in each tournament.

 His success was phenomenal.
-For all his later fame as a No-Limit Hold'em champion, his record in gin rummy was unsurpassed; he once told an interviewer, "Someday, I suppose it's possible for someone to be a better No-Limit Hold'em player than me.
+For all his later fame as a No-Limit Hold'em champion, his record in gin rummy was unsurpassed, he once told an interviewer, "Someday, I suppose it's possible for someone to be a better No-Limit Hold'em player than me.
 I doubt it, but it could happen.
 But, I swear to you, I don't see how anyone could ever play gin better than me."

 His youth and success earned him the nickname Stu "the Kid" Ungar.
-He played in the No-Limit Hold'em championship for the second time in his life the following year, and defended his title.
+He played in the No-Limit Hold'em championship for the second time in his life the following year and defended his title.

 Stu was famous for his quick and nimble intelligence.
 His No-Limit Hold'em play displayed a relentless determination, fearlessness, grace and intense focus, and his card counting skills were so legendary, no casino would allow him to play blackjack on its premises.

 "The Kid" was also known as a big spender and a high roller.
 He went totally broke at least four times, and won millions of dollars countless times.
 Those who knew him say he was hyper-energetic, constantly on the move, looking for more gambling action.

 Stu Ungar passed away on November 22, 1998.

-He was a hard player to bluff, since he was an expert at figuring out when his opponent was on a draw that didn’t get there.
+"He was a hard player to bluff, since he was an expert at figuring out when his opponent was on a draw that didn’t get there.
 There are stories about great calls Stuey made, but I haven’t heard any about great laydowns."

 "He wasn’t much of a poker player when he won the first of his three WSOP final event bracelets.
-As Doyle Brunson commented, “If Stuey ever got top pair beat, he would have been knocked out.”
-Actually, Stuey picked up enough pots along the way that he could withstand occasional losses incurred against his short-stacked opponents.
+As Doyle Brunson commented, 'If Stuey ever got top pair beat, he would have been knocked out.'
+Actually, Stu Ungar picked up enough pots along the way that he could withstand occasional losses incurred against his short-stacked opponents."

 "Stuey was a hopeless steamer.
 Over his playing career he may not have been an overall winner in the side games and he often needed to be staked when he played.
-Towards the end, he was so messed up as a result of drug use that he was scared to play his own money.
+Towards the end, he was so messed up as a result of drug use that he was scared to play his own money."

 "Stuey was generally regarded as the best in the world at gin rummy and he may have had the best record in No-Limit Hold’em tournaments.
-He supposedly won 10 of the 30 No-Limit tournaments he entered that had a buy-in of $5,000 or more.
+He supposedly won 10 of the 30 No-Limit tournaments he entered that had a buy-in of $5,000 or more."

-"There is no doubting the talent Stuey possessed, but the big question is how good he would have become if he hadn’t been ravaged by drugs.
+"There is no doubting the talent Stuey possessed, but the big question is how good he would have become if he hadn’t been ravaged by drugs."

 "In the ‘80s, sportsbooks often had a $5,000 limit.
 If you wanted to bet more, they would move the line a half point and allow you to make a second bet.
-If you liked the side opposite to Stuey, it was wise to get behind him at the sportsbook because the line might move five points to accommodate Stuey’s $50,000 bet that was made $5,000 at a time.
+If you liked the side opposite to Stuey, it was wise to get behind him at the sportsbook because the line might move five points to accommodate Stuey’s $50,000 bet that was made $5,000 at a time."